G-Node/python-odml/doc/tutorial.rst

 - In our intro_example.odml we changed the attribute 'definition' to "The person/s who built the setup."

 Each new property has directly one value attached to it, which needs to be defined.

-To define a value click on the 'Value' cell of the property in the Properties window, enter a value and press 'Enter'.
+- To define a value click on the 'Value' cell of the property in the Properties window, enter a value and press 'Enter'.
 - In our intro_example.odml we entered the value "Arthur Dent" to the property "Creator".

-To change the attributes of this value click in the row of this value on the corresponding cell, change the attribute and press 'Enter'.
+To change the attributes of this value stay in the Properties window.

-- In our intro_example.odml we changed the 'Definition' of the value "Arthur Dent" of the property "Creator" to "First and last name of a person."
+- Click in the row of the value on the cell of the corresponding attribute, change it and press 'Enter'.
-- In our intro_example.odml we changed the 'Type' of the the value "Arthur Dent" of the property "Creator" to "person"
+- In our intro_example.odml we changed the 'Definition' of the value "Arthur Dent" of the property "Creator" to "First and last name of a person." and the 'Type' of the the value "Arthur Dent" of the property "Creator" to "person"

 You can also add multiple values to a selected property.
 This is possible in three ways.